lawrennd/old_talks/_ml/includes/ml-data-challenge.md

 	2. Data cleaning is complex.
 }
 \notes{It is difficult to overstate the importance of data.
-It is half of the equation for machine learning, but is often utterly neglected.
+It is half of the equation for machine learning but is often utterly neglected.
 We can speculate that there are two reasons for this.
 Firstly, data cleaning is perceived as tedious.
 It doesn’t seem to consist of the same intellectual challenges that are inherent in constructing complex